gracelang/language/website/GraceDialects/logo.md

 ## Numbers

 When you use Grace Logo, you will also need to use Numbers.
-Grace Numbers behave pretty much as you would expect — `50` is a number, `-20` is a number, and `20/4.5` is a number.
+Grace Numbers behave pretty much as you would expect: `50` is a number, `-20` is a number, and `20/4.5` is a number.
+Grace also knows about `π`.

 ## Naming Values